Mitanshk01/GReddiit/README.md

 # **_Specification 4 : My Sub Greddiits Page_**

-A button to create a new button has been given.
+A button to create a new SubGreddit has been given.

 Input validation has been done before form submission by turning the Submit button red.